mihalw28/lambda_py_scrap/README.md

 # lambda_py_scrap
-AWS Lambda web scrapper package with Headless Chrome and Selenium for Python
+AWS Lambda web scrapper package with Headless Chrome and Selenium for Python.

 lambda_py_scrap allows to automate actions to webpages from AWS Lambda service.
-This lambda package is a part of the bigger app created for signing up users for gym classes and interacting with them via sms.
+This lambda package is a part of the bigger app created for signing-up users for gym classes and interacting with them via sms.

 ## Working

 To scrape webpage AWS Lambda function needs a browser working in headless mode and selenium to interact with it.
-Definitely the major part of work was done by 21Buttons team creating their PyChromless.
-The next stage was accomplished by Roberto Rocha which has been described in this blog post.
-The last remaining part was just fits lambda to my requirements.
+Definitely the major part of work has been done by 21Buttons team creating their PyChromless.
+The next stage has been accomplished by Roberto Rocha and described in this blog post.
+The last remaining part was just to fit lambda to my requirements.

 To make working lambda function for above purposes, please visit pages from credits.
 There is no need to rewrite well written codes.

-The main issue wasn't working in my purpose was incompability of headless-chromium and chrome driver.
+The main reason lambda wasn't working in my purpose was incompatibility of headless-chromium and chrome driver.

 ## Requirements for current package version: